matthew-balogh/ost-sm-air-quality/_documentation/Documentation.md

 machine learning pipeline.</figcaption>
 </figure>

-For *Anomaly Detection*, three simple yet essential methods were utilized by following a general novelty detection procedure:
+### Anomaly detection

+For *Anomaly Detection*, different techniques were utilized ranging from recognizing sensor readings with missing measurement to detecting local and global outliers, in each sensor seperately.

+Both, local and global approaches were developed with the general novelty, outlier detection methodology in mind, where the steps are:

-1. Data transformation, to better reflect properties of interest
+1. Transform the data, to better reflect properties of interest
 2. Obtain a novelty function
-3. Apply peak picking algorithm on the novelty function.
+3. Apply peak picking algorithm on the novelty function

-Values of `-200` were replaced with `NA`.
-First, readings with missing values—meaning no value for a sensor for an entire hour—were detected.
-As a second method, missing values were imputed with the median of an 8-sample window, derivative operator was applied on this data, and positive peaks were considered by clipping negative changes to zero, only to apply a traditional IQR-based outlier detection on this obtained novelty function where `NA`s were re-inserted after the derivative function.
-As for a third approach, the same novelty detection was followed but percentiles were calculated based on an iteratively updated and maintained *T-digest* algorithm accounting for a global opinion on abnormal readings.
+To detect local patterns in form of sudden changes (peaks and valleys), an 8-sample window was utilized on the streamlined data.
+As part of the data transformation, values of `-200` were replaced with `NA`.
+The most recent element in the window was dedicates as a test sample to make predictions for, while the rest of the in-window samples (at most 7) were designated as historical training points.
+Derivative operation was applied on the window data to turn a measurement value *x*<sub>*T*</sub>
+into the change measured from *x*<sub>*T* − 1</sub>.
+This resulted in the novelty function, where `NA` values were first imputed with the window median but were transformed back to `NA` once the difference values were obtained.
+During the “training”, the in-window estimator calulates statistics (*I**Q**R*, *Q*1, *Q*3) from the in-window historical samples to perform a traditional outlier detection test using the *Q*1 − 1.5 × *I**Q**R* and *Q*3 + 1.5 × *I**Q**R* as thresholds to flag the test sample as outlier.

+To account for out-of-window global patterns and to implement a detector that is applicable in stream mining systems where we cannot always rely on storing every incoming data point, an online detector was implemented using the *T-digest* algorithm.
+This method uses the same peak picking strategy using the traditional outlier thresholds, yet the quartiles along with the *Interquartile Range* get iteratively updated by each new sample.
+The algorithm maintains a centroid-based representation about these statistics using the incoming data and updates its state through merges.

 ## Experiments and testing

+> TODO: add outputs of anomaly detection

 ## References